AvoscanEmile/Test_Summary/README.md

 - Adapts spacing and alignment of the `summary__title` for better readability.
 - Adjusts the margin of the "Continue" link for an improved user interface.

+## JavaScript

+The JavaScript code in this project is well explained and concise.
+Please refer to the script.js file for more info about it.
+There's also a little secret inside it.